 Protecting our enamel is one of many things to be diligent about when it comes to oral health.
 Using a toothpaste that contains fluoride, brushing twice daily, and flossing are the first steps to keeping your teeth in tip top shape, but it’s important to remember how other actions impact your oral health as well.

-If you have questions about how your daily habits may be influencing your mouth’s hygiene, or if you’d like to schedule a checkup with your dentist, give us a call at Manus Dental in Yorkville, Lake Zurich, or Hyde Park to schedule your next appointment today!
+If you have questions about how your daily habits may be influencing your mouth’s hygiene, or if you’d like to schedule a checkup, contact our dentist in Yorkville, Lake Zurich, or Hyde Park to schedule your next appointment today!